ltran1612/CS525-CodingProject/README.md

     cd python

-Step 0.2: Update test.txt with the message that you want to test.
+Step 0.2: Update test_message.txt with the message that you want to test.
 The message must be in the utf-8 encoding.

 Step 1: Run the receiver.py on a terminal session.